-Celebrate St. Patrick’s Day in a way that is simple, stress-free and low waste with these easy ideas for festive decor and fun that might just leave you feeling lucky!
+Celebrate St. Patrick’s Day in a way that is simple, stress-free, and low waste with these easy ideas for festive decor and fun that might just leave you feeling lucky!
+Read more for a list of low waste and sustainable St. Patrick’s Day ideas.

 This adorable plant got me thinking about how we could decorate for and celebrate St. Patrick’s Day with a bit of flair but not a lot of pomp and circumstance (or wasteful “stuff”).

-So here are several ideas for simple and sustainable St. Patrick’s Day celebrations that were right up my alley and might be your jam too.
+Here are several ideas for simple and sustainable St. Patrick’s Day ideas to celebrate the holiday that are right up my alley and might be your jam too.
 If you’re looking for something simple, try one of these ideas that give a nod to St. Patrick’s Day without a lot of fuss.

 Bake Dessert with Green Frosting

-A while back, I made a white coconut cake with green frosting and coconut shavings for the birthday of M’s grandmother.
+A while back, I made a white coconut cake with green frosting and coconut shavings for the birthday of my husband’s grandmother.
 It took a bit of time to make and frost, so it might be for everyone.
 However, any fun dessert with green frosting will do.

 Cookies, cupcakes, regular cake, pound cake, and donuts all love green frosting and become perfect festive St. Patrick’s Day desserts to spice up the holiday without a lot of waste.
 You can check out my Comprehensive Beginners Guide to Zero Waste Baking for lots of ideas about how to bake delicious desserts without creating a ton of waste.